 Thank you for visiting Lehigh Valley Performance K9s website.
 Our club was founded in 1986 by Randy Kromer and was the first Schutzhund club in the Northeastern Region.
-We are a non-profit organization with a group of dog enthusiasts that train primarily in the sport of Schutzhund now called IGP and RH (rescue dogs).
+We are a non-profit organization with a group of dog enthusiasts that train in the sport of Schutzhund now called IGP.
 We are a full member of the United Schutzhund Clubs of America.

 IGP, (International Gebrauchshund Prufungs - German for International Working Test) is a dog sport developed in the early 1900s as a breed suitability test for the German Shepherd dog.
 It has evolved into a sport that can be enjoyed on a variety of levels from hobby to international competition and where many breeds other than German Shepherd Dogs can compete.
 It is a team sport of dog and handler and the two must work together and perform in harmony.
 When done well, it is beautiful to watch and the bond between dog and handler is clear for all to see.